Home

 /d/

 Deciding when to use the /id/ pronunciation is pretty simple.
-The English as a Second Language student just needs to remember that this Past Tense ending is only used for verbs ending with a /t/ or /d/ sound, as discussed above.
+The ESL or EFL student just needs to remember that this Past Tense pronunciation ending is only used for verbs that end with a /t/ or /d/ sound, as discussed above.

 The learner also needs to know that this is the only ending that is pronounced with an additional syllable.